ulfa/wurfler/README.md

 In the current version the information model_name and brand_name is missing.

 The third request will analyze the given user agent and will return the device information.

+# Migration to mnesia

+The new version uses mnesia instead of ets tables.

+## Installation

+First you have to run install.sh which creates the schema and the db tables.